FyraLabs-Graveyard/pungi/doc/configuration.rst

       * ``add_arch_template`` -- *[str]* (default empty)
       * ``add_template_var`` -- *[str]* (default empty)
       * ``add_arch_template_var`` -- *[str]* (default empty)
+**lorax_extra_sources**
+    (*list*) -- a variant/arch mapping with urls for extra source repositories added to Lorax command line.
+Either one repo or a list can be specified.
 **buildinstall_kickstart**
     (:ref:`scm_dict <scm_support>`) -- If specified, this kickstart file will
     be copied into each file and pointed to in boot configuration.